 Then the addiction part creeps in.
 I wanted to know what everyone was doing and posting about.
 Being a teenager is confusing.
 So many things are going on.
 Your body is changing and you’re introduced to the adult world where you don’t have much knowledge about.
 On top of it all, there’s pressure about deciding what to do for your future.
-Unsurprisingly, I was confused, sad and lost more times than I would like to admit.
+I can admit that I was confused, sad and felt lost.

 There’s this negative loop where I’m having a bad day and need a distraction so I go on social media to see how my ‘friends’ are doing.
 More than 90% of the time, people are posting their highlights on social media and when that’s constantly in your face, it can make you feel shitty about yourself.
 Oh, this girl got a new boyfriend?
 Okay, well I am single and no guy is interested in me.
 This person got a new work opportunity?
-Great, I was just rejected by a company.
+A company just rejected me.
 This makes me feel even shittier when I just wanted a distraction from dealing with my life.

 No matter how confident you are as a person, there will be times where you feel weak and defeated.
 Those are the times where you should definitely stay off social media.
 Some people get motivated by seeing other people do well.
 It will motivate them to work hard and be better but I’m not like that.
 It makes me feel down and makes me question myself.
 When there are so many things that are already affecting my self-esteem, why add to the list?
 Being a teenager especially is a vulnerable time because we’re growing to be adults and trying to figure out so many things.